UmeanNever/NovelSum/README.md

 We release two datasets to support reproducibility and further research:
 - **A curated 10k instruction-tuning (IT) dataset**, selected using our NovelSelect strategy to maximize diversity based on NovelSum.
 This subset enables fine-tuned LLMs to achieve strong performance, as evaluated by AlpacaEval and MT-Bench.
-- **A combined source dataset of 396k IT samples**, comprising data from WizardLM, ShareGPT, and UltraChat, which serves as the candidate pool for selection (see paper for details).
+- **A combined source dataset of 396k IT samples**, comprising data from WizardLM, ShareGPT, and UltraChat, which serves as the candidate pool for selection (see the paper for more details).
 This dataset has been preprocessed and embedded, making it ready for downstream data engineering procedures such as data selection.

 Both datasets are available on [Hugging Face](https://huggingface.co/datasets/Sirius518/NovelSum).
 You may also refer to them for the expected input data format when using our codebase.